ovito-org/MatchMolecule/README.md

    \     /
     C - C
 ```
+All atoms tagged with the same number will be linked, here `N1` and `C1` both having numerical tag `1`.

 ## Parameters
 - `query` / "Query": Query string used to select atoms and bonds.